 A complete description of financial aid assistance and optional financing programs are available to students and their parents.
-Types of financial assistance are detailed online in the Finance section at http://worldwide.erau.edu/finance/index.html.
-This includes information about eligibility criteria, application procedures, and deadline dates.
+Types of financial assistance are detailed online at https://worldwide.erau.edu/admissions/financial-aid/ this includes information about eligibility criteria, application procedures, deadline dates and much more.

-Embry-Riddle Worldwide recognizes the investment students and their families make when choosing a private college so providing financial assistance to aid students who have demonstrated academic achievement is important.
-By offering scholarship opportunities ERAU Worldwide would like to alleviate some of that burden.
+Worldwide Scholarship Opportunities - Embry-Riddle Worldwide recognizes the investment students and their families make when choosing a private college, so providing financial assistance to aid students who have demonstrated academic achievement is important.
+By offering scholarship opportunities, Embry-Riddle Worldwide would like to alleviate some of that burden.
 Students must be admitted into a degree-seeking program of study to receive any Worldwide scholarship opportunities.